askbow/askbow.github.io/_posts/2015-05-12-how-to-write-long-iterative-configs.markdown

 date:   2015-05-12 14:23:00 +0100
 categories: automation
 ---

+> Note: I wrote this in 2015, just starting with network automation.
+> Nowadays, use jinja2 or bottle

 Sometimes there is a problem: you need to write a really repetitive config with hundreds of nodes.
 Clear example would be dial peers in Cisco routers.
 It is immensely hard and dull to do this by hand or copy+paste.
 Here\'s a simple python script to do it for you.

 ## Iterative config generation